 On this dayNov 02, 1920

 With the election approaching, Black residents in Ocoee who owned land and businesses were eager to vote.
 Despite a terrorizing and threatening march by white citizens through the streets of Orlando three days earlier aimed at deterring Black people from participating in the election, Mose Norman and other Black Americans went to the polls to vote on November 2.
-Mr. Norman, however, was turned away, allegedly on the grounds that he had not paid his poll tax.
+Mr. Norman, however, was turned away on the grounds that he had allegedly not paid his poll tax.

 The next morning, a lynch mob took Mr. Perry from police custody, brutally beat him, and hanged him within sight of Judge Cheney’s home.
 His lifeless body was shot repeatedly.